chaldea-center/chaldea-docs/docs/laplace/faq.md

 Aside from clicking the servants' icon or manually checking debug logs, the recorded data in the record section can also be clicked to view specific buffs at that moment.

+### How to Simulate Bazett's Counter NP

+Turn on "Simulate Enemy Actions" then you can activate Bazett's Counter NP if she has "Fragarach Counter" buff.